- Planning & Zoning

 The Local Waterfront Revitalization Plan (LWRP)

-Drafted by the Waterfront Advisory Committee and adopted in 1998, the LWRP provides policy guidelines to help guide land use decisions along the Hudson River waterfront.
-The City began the process of updating the LWRP in 2018.
+The LWRP provides policy guidelines to help guide land use decisions along the Hudson River waterfront and Fall Kill area.
+In 2018 the City began the process of updating its historic 1998 LWRP.
 Materials related to the update can be found on the LWRP update project webpage.

 Land Use Planning